KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/part-5-inspecting-the-page.md

     * Your `h2` text should now display "Hello World" on your rendered page.
     ![](/assets/helloWorld2.png)

-    * But **watch out**!
-This only lasts until you refresh the page!
-If you want to make a lasting change you need to make the change to your code.
+    {% hint style='warning' %}This only lasts until you refresh the page!
+If you want to make a lasting change you need to make the change to your code. {% endhint %}

     * Refresh your page to see your text return to what you have in your code.